 I found this cigar a few weeks ago at my local shop so I decided to pick one up to try.
-The 5150 by Esteban Carreras is a medium bodied smoke that is said to be part of their value line.
-The cigar is made up of Nicaraguan fillers and binders all wrapped in an Ecuadorian Sumatra wrapper.
+The 187 by Esteban Carreras is a medium bodied smoke that is said to be part of their value line.
+The cigar is made up of Nicaraguan fillers and binders all wrapped in an Nicaraguan maduro wrapper.
 I wasn't able to find much more information that that online.
 This cigar isn't even listed on Esteban Carreras' website.
-With my wife's nephews just going back to my in-laws right before I smoked this cigar I felt the name was appropriate.
-If you aren't aware 5150 is the code
+The name of this cigar goes along with the 5150 as being a police code, with 187 being the code for a murder.
+I only smoked one of these previously.

 Agree, disagree or have your own thoughts you would like to share on this cigar?
 Please leave a comment and speak your mind!